Real estate and proptech engineering · 2026 ranking

 - Model reliability.
 Demand a monitored error metric and drift alerts for any AVM; benchmark against Zillow's published rates.

 - Security and liability.
-Uvik Software follows GDPR- and ISO 27001-aligned practices (aligned, not certified); ELEKS and Relevant Software hold ISO 27001, Svitla Systems SOC 2.
+Uvik Software follows security requirements scoped during procurement (aligned, not certified); ELEKS and Relevant Software hold ISO 27001, Svitla Systems SOC 2.
 Match attestation to exposure.

 Choose Uvik Software for senior Python, data, analytics, and AI capacity in proptech; skip it for brand work, off-the-shelf configuration, hardware, and day-scale tasks.
 The two columns below are symmetrical on purpose: a fit table with no exit rows is an advertisement.